ak477k/Predictive-Maintenance-/README.md

 Acknowledgements:
-Thanks to my tema members who helped in the development of this project.
+Thanks to my team members who helped in the development of this project.
 Scikit-Learn for providing easy-to-use machine learning tools.
 Pandas for data manipulation and analysis.